eshaan-s18/cse15l-lab-reports/labReport1.md

 [user@sahara ~]$ pwd
 /home
 ```
 This command was run in the working directory of `/home` and **does not** output an *error*.
 The output produces an interesting behavior as the command gets stuck in an infinite loop.
-While in this infinite loop, if you typing something after running the `cat` command, you will receive an output of the same input you provided.
+While in this infinite loop, if you type something after running the `cat` command, you will receive an output of the same input you provided.
 For example, when I provided an input of `test` or `test2` as seen above, I immediately received an output of the same input I provided.
 At the end of the example above, I used the `^C` command to forcefully terminate the run process.

 ***path to a directory***
 ```